CyrexEnterprise/Oauth2-stack/README.md

 # Oauth2 Stack
 ####A complete Oauth2 Server and Views stack

-Cloudoki just released a brand new package, all [MIT](http://opensource.org/licenses/MIT).

 With the **Oauth2 Stack** one can integrate the complete Open Authentication 2.0 flow in a single require.
 The package includes **DB** migration files, the **Oauth2 Server**, **Account/User models** and all the required **web** and **e-mail views**.